haskell-tls/hs-tls/README.md

     tls-retrievecertificate -d <destination> -p <port> -v -c

-As an output it will print every certificates in the chain and will gives the issuer and subjects of each.
+As an output it will print every certificate in the chain and will give the issuer and subjects of each.
 It creates a chain where issuer of certificate is the subject of the next certificate part of the chain:

     (subject #1, issuer #2) -> (subject #2, issuer #3) -> (subject #3, issuer #3)